csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 # Conclusion and outlook

-Puhh, quit some work.
-Let’s resume what we have achieved so far:
+Puhh, quite some work.
+Let’s sum up what we have achieved so far:

 We